JeanCarletta/HeatHack-Tech-Guide/making-monitors.md

 The order of soldering joins is not particularly important on this build.
 The maker must cut the right size hole in the side of the battery box using a Stanley knife or similar, cut the cork to size, and glue parts in place.

-We are experimenting with a build that uses alkaline batteries with an HTU21 temperature and relative humidity sensor as this is might be cheaper, more accurate, and more convenient for groups.
+We are experimenting with a build that use a single alkaline battery as this is might be more convenient for groups, but with the disadvantage of shorter battery life.
+Most of the battery consumption for our monitors is from keeping up a wifi connnection.
+This takes 100mA with spikes up to 200mA - 400mA.
+The v3 monitor batteries are 2200mAh, equating to around 20 hours of wifi service.

+:TODO:  document how many batches a day are sent and what wifi up time they require on average, and do the same analysis for the experimental model.

+We are also experimenting with replacing the DHT22 with an HTU21 temperature and relative humidity sensor because we think this will give more accurate data.

 ```{admonition} Important
 If you intend to post devices to user groups, keep in mind that you need to comply with guidance about the packaging of batteries and that you may not ship used alkaline batteries by UK post.